Hello, Love, Goodbye: Production

-The film is starred by Kathryn Bernardo and Alden Richards.
+The film stars Kathryn Bernardo and Alden Richards.
 Both are affiliated with the two major rival networks in the Philippines: Bernardo with ABS-CBN and Richards with GMA Network.
-The two also belongs to two different "love teams": Bernardo with Daniel Padilla in Kathniel and Richards with Maine Mendoza in AlDub.
+The two also belonged to two different "love teams": Bernardo with Daniel Padilla in Kathniel and Richards with Maine Mendoza in AlDub.
 Together, they play the role of two Overseas Filipino Workers (OFWs) in Hong Kong who became romantically involved with each other.
 Director Cathy Garcia-Molina said that the two main cast members were not subjected to "baby or special treatment" for the film project.

 Filming for Hello, Love, Goodbye in Hong Kong has begun by April 2019, amidst the early period of the 2019–20 Hong Kong protests, and was completed after a month.
-Principal photography for the film ended by May 19, 2019, in Sucat, Parañaque.
+Principal photography for the film ended by May 19, 2019, in Parañaque.
 Post-production work for Hello, Love, Goodbye was done in Bangkok, Thailand, with ABS-CBN Film Productions collaborating with Thai production firm Kantana Group.
 It was the first collaboration between the two firms.

 Release

-Theatrical run

-Hello, Love, Goodbye premiered in the Philippines on July 31, 2019 in 465 cinemas, a record.
-The international screenings started on August 1, 2019.
-The film also made history in Saudi Arabia as the first Filipino film ever to be screened in the cinemas of Jeddah.
+Hello, Love, Goodbye premiered in the Philippines on July 31, 2019.
+The film also made history in Saudi Arabia as the first Filipino film to be screened in cinemas in Jeddah.

 Reception

 Box office

-The film was declared the highest-grossing Filipino film of all time after earning over ₱880.6 million worldwide gross revenue on September 3, 2019, replacing the film The Hows of Us that was also directed by Molina and starred by Bernardo.
+The film became the highest-grossing Filipino film of all time after earning over ₱880.6 million worldwide gross revenue on September 3, 2019, surpassing the film The Hows of Us that was also directed by Molina and starred by Bernardo.
+This record was held by the film until January 2024, when it was surpassed by Rewind.